In 2021, Setupad presented one of the industry’s most advanced and unmatched tools– the Yield Formula, available through our client dashboard.

 - loyalty (number of sessions per user);

-- engagement (pages per session); and
+- engagement (pages per session);

-What is Historical Projection and Target Growth Projection?
+What is Historical Projection?

+The historical projection and target growth projection is a feature available only to Setupad clients through our client dashboard.
 The historical comparison shows you 30-day historical data for your website’s ad revenue.
 When you change any of the toggles, it will show you the projection and the historical data.

 The target growth projection shows you how in the next 6 months, you will gradually reach the set target.
 We’ve chosen a time frame of 6 months to reflect on the fact that magic doesn’t happen overnight; it requires a long-term step-by-step approach.
-But we have already proven to ourselves and our publishers that earning double or triple revenue is possible.

 By moving the sliders up for any metric, like website visits, in the video example below, publishers can see how the overall revenue will be influenced in the long run.
 Moving more metrics up will allow us to see the more powerful compound effect on the graphs.